Fred Freiberger: Television career

 From 1958, Freiberger worked almost exclusively in television.
-As a writer, he contributed scripts for dozens of tv shows in the period 1952 through 1989.
-As a producer, his first assignment was in 1960 on the medical drama Ben Casey, followed by a brief stint as producer of The Wild Wild West during its first season (1965–66).
+As a writer, he contributed scripts for dozens of TV shows in the period 1952 through 1989.
+As a producer, his first assignment was in 1960 on the medical drama Ben Casey, followed by a stint as producer of The Wild Wild West during a turbulent first season (1965–66) where he was the second producer of six for that season, with Frieberger producing ten episodes prior to being replaced by John Mantley.

 In 1968, Freiberger was hired as producer for the third and final season of Star Trek.
 He then returned to writing, scripting episodes for a number of early-1970s TV series, including All in the Family, Emergency!, Starsky and Hutch and Ironside, and also worked as a story editor at Hanna-Barbera on the TV series The New Scooby-Doo Movies and Super Friends.
 Freiberger then moved on to produce the second (and last) season of the British sci-fi series Space: 1999 (1976–77), the final season of The Six Million Dollar Man (1977–78), and the short-lived Beyond Westworld (1980).
 Toward the end of his career, he wrote six episodes of the 1980s syndicated series Superboy.

 Producing Star Trek

 Freiberger had been interviewed as a possible producer for Star Trek before it entered production in 1966, but had left the selection process due to a planned trip.
 In 1968, as a result of creative differences with broadcaster NBC, Star Trek creator Gene Roddenberry resigned as showrunner.
 Freiberger was again contacted and hired as producer for the series' third season.
 He assumed this role with a reduced budget that made the series more difficult to produce, as well as a new "Friday night death slot" that resulted in a further decline in viewing ratings for what was already a low-rated program.
-Many Star Trek fans have since criticised Freiberger for being the cause of this decline, but actress Nichelle Nichols (who played Uhura) has written in his defense.
-Nichols argues that NBC's considerable budget cutbacks to the third season of Star Trek, in an environment of rising production costs and escalating actors' salaries, meant that:
+Many Star Trek fans have since criticised Freiberger for being the cause of this decline, but actress Nichelle Nichols (who played Uhura) wrote in his defense.
+Nichols argued that NBC's considerable budget cutbacks to the third season of Star Trek, in an environment of rising production costs and escalating actors' salaries, meant that: